david518yang/tradewise/README.md

 By learning from past trends and behaviors, Tradewise provides a framework to evaluate the efficacy of reinforcement learning in financial markets.

+A report on our findings and approaches can be found [here](https://docs.google.com/document/d/1BtSBcB_ZCnNnnmPbodSXSRdAJO2Sbel8VlN2mRYX1O4/edit?usp=sharing).

 ---

 ## 🚀 Features